NG-ZORRO/ng-zorro-antd/docs/animations.en-US.md

 }
 ```

-### Turn-Off the Wave Effect
+### Turn Off The Wave Effect

-Some component use dynamic style to support wave effect, You can set the provider `NZ_WAVE_GLOBAL_CONFIG` Or use
+Some components use dynamic styles to support wave effects, so their styles are unable to be override directly.
+Instead, you can set the provider `NZ_WAVE_GLOBAL_CONFIG` or use
- `NoopAnimationsModule` to turn off the wave effect.
+ `NoopAnimationsModule` to turn off the wave effects.

 ```ts
 @NgModule({